BCCL-IIITH/Alzheimers_project/index.md

 require expensive and invasive diagnostic tools such as Positron Emission Tomography (PET), Magnetic Resonance Imaging (MRI), and Cerebro Spinal Fluid (CSF) sampling.

-Questions are formulation as follows?
+Questions are formulated as follows?

 ```
 - How do we think about predicting the onset of AD ?
-- What are the methods ?
 - What are the biomarkers that best inform the progression of AD ?
+- What are the methods for disease progressive biomarkers ?
 ```

 Below discusses the broad overview of the major biomarkers of AD.
 The schematic outline of the